rjantjies/Propane-burner-as-apposed-to-liquid-pool-fire-FCO-test/README.md

    ## Burner calibration
    Calibration is essential especially when FCO tests is conducted using a burner.
 Although the work related to calibration can sometimes become tedious, it just has to be done one time.
 Once a test facility is qualified no further calibration would be needed for future testing unless adjustments are made to the current configuration.
 To ensure a test facility is appropiately calibrated, it needs to adhere to the following requirements:
    - The average flame temperature, which is determined by averaging the temperature of all the valid thermocouples from the time flame temperature reach 550°C and measured for 30 seconds at rate equal to 1 Hz, should be greater than 800°C.
    - The measured heat flux must be greater than 80 kW/m2.
-Specifically for this reason liquid propane instead of gaseous propane is used to get a high enough mass flow rate that satisfies the high heat flux.
+Specifically for this reason liquid propane instead of gaseous propane is used to get a high enough mass flow rate that would satisfies the high heat flux.
    - The heating must be applied uniformly.
 If the average measured temperature at all valid thermocouples deviate by less than 10% of the overall average temperature, then heating is considered to be uniform.

    ## FCO test requirements